1 - 2

 The entire route is exposed with no shade or water.

-But the route still provides excellent bang for your energy buck, especially once you reach the top of the plateau, where miles of entertaining singletrack await, alternating between flowy and ledgy.
-The loops hike well in either direction, but many hikers prefer taking both loops clockwise.
+But the ride still provides excellent bang for your energy buck, especially once you reach the top of the plateau, where miles of entertaining singletrack await, alternating between flowy and ledgy.
+The loops ride well in either direction, but most riders prefer taking both loops clockwise.

 After reaching the southernmost part of the route, the loop turns back north and begins hugging the edge of the rim hundreds of feet above the valley floor below.